leadcoder/osgVegetation/README.md

 ## License

-See the LICENSE file for license rights and limitations (MIT).
+See the COPYING file for license rights and limitations (MIT).